fluxninja/aperture/docs/content/self-hosting/agent.md

 ## Configuration

-When using the Self-Hosted Aperture Controller instead of the FluxNinja Cloud Controller, you need to turn off the `enable_cloud_controller` flag and configure Controller, etcd and Prometheus endpoints directly, for example:
+When using the Self-Hosted Aperture Controller instead of the Aperture Cloud Controller, you need to turn off the `enable_cloud_controller` flag and configure Controller, etcd and Prometheus endpoints directly, for example: